cs-umt/docs/README.md

 ## Checklist Sampai Habis Degree CS@UMT

-### A. Proposed time to complete these: Semester 1 break
+### A. Proposed time to complete these: Semester 1 break or before Semester 3

 1. Install VSCode
 2. Learn HTML ( can start from w3school )